-- 3.21 The AMR 2019/20 sets out the current housing land supply calculation and position5.
-The Council is currently unable to demonstrate a 5-year supply of deliverable housing against the local housing need figure which was 624 dwellings per annum at the time that the AMR 2019/20 was published.
-It is unlikely that the Council will be able to demonstrate a 5-year housing supply until the new Local Plan is adopted as the existing spatial strategy cannot support delivery against the new housing target of 630 dwellings per year. - 3.22 The Council is committed to responding positively to the challenge of increasing the delivery of new homes and a number of evidence base studies have been undertaken to review the supply of future housing sites.
+- 3.21 The AMR 2020/21sets out the current housing land supply calculation and position5.
+The Council is currently unable to demonstrate a 5-year supply of deliverable housing against the local housing need figure which was 630 dwellings per annum at the time that the AMR 2020/21 was published.
+It is unlikely that the Council will be able to demonstrate a 5-year housing supply until the new Local Plan is adopted as the existing spatial strategy cannot support delivery against the new housing target 633 dwellings per year. - 3.22 The Council is committed to responding positively to the challenge of increasing the delivery of new homes and a number of evidence base studies have been published in order to review the supply of future housing sites.
 This includes the Strategic Housing and Employment Land Availability Assessment and Urban Capacity Study.
-These evidence base studies will be published during the Regulation 18 consultation which is anticipated to take place over the period June July 2021.
+These evidence based studies were published during the Regulation 18 consultation which took place over the period June August 2021.